-- A score of "1" means that the application has exceptional merit and warrants funding. - A score of "2" means that the application needs improvement and does not warrant funding but, at the applicant's option, may be resubmitted to address areas for improvement if the Application Review Subcommittee has not approved an application for funding following the Grants and Facilities Working Group's review. - A score of "3" means that the application is sufficiently flawed that it does not warrant funding.
+- A score of "1" means that the application has exceptional merit and warrants funding. - A score of "2" means that the application needs improvement and does not warrant funding but, at the applicant's option, may be resubmitted to address areas for improvement if the Application Review Subcommittee has not approved an application for funding following the Grants and Facilities Working - A score of "3" means that the application is sufficiently flawed that it does not warrant funding.

 GWG Votes Does the proposed SRL offer a significant value proposition?
-Yes: The proposed SRL for Human Stem Cell-derived Embryo-Like Models provides a significant 6 value proposition in the field of stem cell research and embryo development.
+Yes: 6 The proposed SRL for Human Stem Cell-derived Embryo-Like Models provides a significant value proposition in the field of stem cell research and embryo development.
 The focus on sharing expertise, fostering collaborations, and generating new human embryo-like models addresses the critical needs of researchers across California, particularly those looking to better understand human biology and disease mechanisms.
 The proposed stem cell-based models are of significant value.
 However, ethical issues associated with creation and use of these models are not sufficiently addressed.
-I he science itself is exciting and this effort would increase these experimental approaches to Oalifernia.
-However, the approaches is a standard and approaches to Nex California.
+The science itself is exciting and this effort would increase these experimental approaches to California.
 However, the proposal will not create not a shared resource lab.
-NO: I he science is very exciting and needed.
-It would likely drive new innovation both in basic 0 stem cell research as well as numan health, but such a limited number of trainees and likely There is onthusiasm for the science proposed here, but this is a research proposed rather • There is enulusiasifi for the science proposed here, but this is a research proposal father than a SPI While this is a unique and potentially valuable line of study, it is not clear how this will be a service to the SRL network.
+No : 8 The science is very exciting and needed.
+It would likely drive new innovation both in basic stem cell research as well as human health, but such a limited number of trainees and likely the number of researchers restricts the value.
+There is enthusiasm for the science proposed here, but this is a research proposal rather than a SRL.
+While this is a unique and potentially valuable line of study, it is not clear how this will be a service to the SRL network.
 As proposed, this resource is not really a core.
 Limited training will be provided.
 The proposal sounds more like a startup package for recruitment and not a core.
 The user base is very small, so the core does not offer significant value for the funds provided.
 The budget requested to train one person at a time (for two-week periods) does not seem appropriate.
 It is unclear how many people will be trained.
 There is no plan to sustain the SRL beyond performing a detailed cost analysis and comparison to other cores at a future date.
 GWG Votes Is the project well planned and designed?
-Yes: The general approach sounds reasonable, but differentiating human hPSCs is more 4 complicated than mouse PSCs, which is the applicant's primary area of expertise.
+Yes: The general approach sounds reasonable, but differentiating human hPSCs is more complicated than mouse PSCs, which is the applicant's primary area of expertise.
 In addition, cell line variability could pose additional challenges.
-Ihis proposal is not structured as a core facility, making this a high-risk approach.
-No: • It is not clear if this core will be sustainable because it is so niche.
-Will there be enough users 10 to support independent operation?
-One goal is to to diversify the conort of stem cell researchers."
-However, it is unclear how this will be accompliabled since autroach is leaking. unis will be accomplished since outreach is lacking.
-Only one person will be able to visit at a time, and the plan is for a person to stay for two weeks The proposal is more science orientated, versus focused on a stable core.
-The proposal is more science orientated, versus locused on a stable cole.
+This proposal is not structured as a core facility, making this a high-risk approach.
+No: 10 It is not clear if this core will be sustainable because it is so niche.
+Will there be enough users to support independent operation?
+One goal is to "to diversify the cohort of stem cell researchers."
+However, it is unclear how this will be accomplished since outreach is lacking.
+Only one person will be able to visit at a time, and the plan is for a person to stay for two weeks.
+The proposal is more science orientated, versus focused on a stable core.